deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](figures/figures_1_1.png)

-> 🔼 MotionCLR supports versatile motion generation and editing via attention mechanism manipulation, showing examples of de-emphasizing, in-place replacement, diverse generation, style transfer, and sequential editing.
+> 🔼 Figure 3 shows an empirical study of the attention mechanisms in MotionCLR, visualizing key frames, root trajectory, cross-attention between timesteps and words, and the self-attention map for the sentence 'a person jumps.'
 > <details>
 > <summary>read the caption</summary>
-> Figure 1: MotionCLR (/'moυ∫n klır/) supports versatile motion generation and editing.
-The blue and red figures represent original and edited motions. (a) Motion deemphasizing and emphasizing via adjusting the weight of 'jump'. (b) In-place replacing the action of 'walks' with 'jumps' and 'dances'. (c) Generating diverse motion with the same example motion. (d) Transferring motion style referring to two motions (style and content reference). (e) Editing the sequentiality of a motion.
+> Figure 3: Empirical study of attention mechanisms.
+We use 'a person jumps.' as an example. (a) Key frames of generated motion. (b) The root trajectory along the Y-axis (vertical height, in Fig. 3b).
+As can be seen in Fig. 3, the character jumps at ~ 15-40f, ~ 60-80f, and ~ 125-145f, respectively. (c) The cross-attention between timesteps and words.
+The 'jump' word is highly activated aligning with the 'jump' action. (d) The self-attention map visualization.
+It is obvious that the character jumps three times.
+Different jumps share similar local motion patterns.
 > </details>

 ![](figures/figures_1_2.png)

-> 🔼 MotionCLR supports versatile motion generation and editing via manipulating attention maps, showcasing motion de-emphasizing, in-place replacement, example-based generation, style transfer, and sequentiality editing.
+> 🔼 MotionCLR supports versatile motion generation and editing via attention mechanism manipulation, showcasing motion de-emphasizing, in-place replacement, example-based generation, style transfer, and sequentiality editing.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: MotionCLR (/'moυ∫n klır/) supports versatile motion generation and editing.
 The blue and red figures represent original and edited motions. (a) Motion deemphasizing and emphasizing via adjusting the weight of 'jump'. (b) In-place replacing the action of 'walks' with 'jumps' and 'dances'. (c) Generating diverse motion with the same example motion. (d) Transferring motion style referring to two motions (style and content reference). (e) Editing the sequentiality of a motion.